aneto0/MARTe2/Docs/User/source/tutorial/mass_spring/datasources/mass_spring_ds_1.rst

 FileWriter
 ==========

-On the previous sections the application monitoring was based on the use of the Logger, which is a powerful tool to log any information from the application, but it has some obvious limitations.
-Namely it does not store the files and the output can quicly become overwhelming if the application is running for a long time.
+In the previous sections, application monitoring was based on the use of the Logger, which is a powerful tool to log any information from the application, but it has some obvious limitations.
+Namely, it does not store the files and the output can quickly become overwhelming if the application is running for a long time.

-In this section, data will be stored into a file using the :vcisdoxygenmccl:`FileWriter` DataSource.
+In this section, data will be stored in a file using the :vcisdoxygenmccl:`FileWriter` DataSource.
 This DataSource can be configured to store the data in a binary or text CSV format.

 Many MARTe2 data sources, including the ``FileWriter`` data source, have decoupling mechanisms so that the writing of data does not interfere with the real-time execution of the application.

 These mechanisms typically involve buffering the data in memory and writing it to the file asynchronously on a separate thread (which may be allocated to a different CPU core).

-In this example data is stored into a CSV file, which can be easily opened with a spreadsheet software or plotted with any plotting tool (e.g. `gnuplot <https://www.gnuplot.info/>`__).
+In this example, data is stored in a CSV file, which can be easily opened with spreadsheet software or plotted with any plotting tool (e.g. `gnuplot <https://www.gnuplot.info/>`__).
 The configuration of the ``FileWriter`` DataSource is shown in the following listing.

 .. literalinclude:: /_static/tutorial/Configurations/MassSpring/RTApp-MassSpring-18.cfg
     :language: c++